Esri/global-nav/README.md

 The primary reasons for this component are to achieve greater platform-wide alignment and reduce the amount of duplicated work any given developer needs to do.

-Secondary reasons are to allow for more shared ownership and more rapid iterations.
+Secondary reasons are to encourage shared ownership and allow for rapid iterations.

 ## Using Esri Global Nav
 The two main ways to use esri-global-nav are using a package manager or using the static HTML and CSS files.
 We recommend using a package manager as it is the most manageable approach and reduces duplication of work.